dojo/framework/src/has/README.md

 it is not desirable to detect these features from the environment (because they may not be accurate, for example when using a build tool).
 The features can only be specified before the module is loaded for the first time and cannot be changed once the module is loaded.
-The values specified in the static features will *always* be returned from `has()` irrespective of how those features are subsequently defined using `add()`, even if `override` is specified.
+The values specified in the static features will *always* be returned from `has()` irrespective of how those features are subsequently defined using `add()`, even if an `override` is specified.
 In addition, if a value is being added via `add()` that is already defined as a static feature, it will still complete and not throw.
 If specified as a function, the function will never be invoked.